leeamb000/KeyPitch/README.md

 # KeyPitch
 MIDI piano made in collaboration with other students for SWENG 411.
-Completed 2022
+Completed December 2022